MV Karadeniz Powership Ayşegül Sultan: Powership

 On October 27, 2015, the Powership set sail to Ghana following a farewell ceremony held in Tuzla, Istanbul, where another Powership of the fleet, the MV Karadeniz Powership Zeynep Sultan, also weighed anchor to head to Indonesia.
 She arrived in Ghana earlier than expected and begin her service at Tema Harbour by December 2015.
 The powership has an installed capacity of 235 MW.

 As of July 2018 the Powership operates in Lebanon.

 Project

 In June 2014, the Electricity Company of Ghana signed a power purchase agreement for the duration of ten years with Karpower Ghana Co.
 Ltd., a subsidiary of the Turkey-based Karadeniz Holding's energy wing Karadeniz Energy Group.
 According to the deal, 450 MW of power will be supplied by two powerships making out 22% of the country’s total electricity demand required.
 Currently, the demand at peak periods stands at 2,120 MW in Ghana as reported by Kwabena Donkor, the Ghanaian Minister of Energy and Petroleum during his attendance at the ceremony held in Istanbul.
 The project will help to provide a fast solution to bridge medium-term power shortage in the country.
 The project is the first large-scale powership project in Africa, and is called "Power of Friendship for Ghana".

+Apparently, this ship was in the Dominican Republic on October 30, 2023.